 How to Write a Resignation Letter (2020 Update)

 Leaving your job isn't always easy, and it can be even harder to know what to write in your resignation letter.
 Find out more here.

 So you’ve decided it’s time to move on.
 Resigning from your job isn’t the easiest thing to do, but there’s definitely a right way to do it.
 Employees are often plagued with feelings of guilt, but it’s always better to bite the bullet and be honest with your employer.
-Whether you’ve been offered another job or you’ve decided to step back for a while, it’s important to try and leave on the best terms you can.
+Whether you’ve been offered another job or you’ve decided to step back for a while, it’s important to try and leave your job on the best terms you can.
 The most important thing to do first off, is resign formally and properly.
 Formally resigning should be done by having a conversation in person and providing your resignation in writing.
 This means that you have to write a resignation letter notifying your employer of your intentions.

 In this article, we’ll give you some tips on getting your resignation letter right, so you don’t burn any bridges on the way out.

 There is no need to write a dramatic ‘I quit’ essay.
 When you write a resignation letter, you should notify your employer of your intention to resign, your notice period, and end on a courteous and thankful note.
 Opening your letter with a sentence such as ‘please accept this letter as formal notice of my resignation from [company]‘ is a good place to start.
 Resignation letters do not need to be longer than a couple of paragraphs.
 Even if there’s a lot more you want to say in the letter, this is better off said in person- and if it’s not nice, not said at all.

 2. State your reason

 Even though you would have probably shared with your boss your reasons for leaving, you still need to describe them when you write a resignation letter – and keeping it simple and even vague is perfectly fine.
 However, it is still important to have all the details in writing.
 For example, if you are resigning to take that extended trip to Europe you’ve always dreamed about, you can phrase it as: